ml-and-ds-degree/llms-and-multi-agent-orchestration/HW5/results/final_summary_report.md

 ## 4. Discussion

-The data suggests that for structured, moderate-length documents like the BOI instructions, a standard RAG pipeline (Baseline) offers the optimal balance of performance and complexity.
+The data reveals several key insights about RAG pipeline optimization for structured documents like the BOI instructions:

+1.  **Infrastructure Over Size:** The cloud deployment results challenge conventional assumptions about model size and latency.
+A 120B cloud model outperformed a 3B local model by 2.3x, demonstrating that optimized infrastructure (GPU availability, parallelization, model quantization) can be more impactful than model size alone.
-1.  **Efficiency vs. Complexity:** Advanced techniques like Contextual Retrieval and Reranking incur substantial latency costs.
+2.  **Efficiency vs. Complexity:** Advanced techniques like Contextual Retrieval and Reranking incur substantial latency costs.
 They should be reserved for corpora with high semantic ambiguity or when simple vector similarity fails to retrieve relevant context.
-2.  **Model Sizing:** The 1B parameter model demonstrated that "smaller is faster" holds true, and for well-defined extraction tasks, the accuracy penalty may be negligible.
+3.  **Model Sizing for Local Deployment:** The 1B parameter model demonstrated that "smaller is faster" holds true for local execution, and for well-defined extraction tasks, the accuracy penalty may be negligible.
-3.  **Persistence is Non-Negotiable:** Across all experiments, the ability to persist the vector index was the single largest factor in reducing cold-start latency.
+4.  **Persistence is Non-Negotiable:** Across all experiments, the ability to persist the vector index was the single largest factor in reducing cold-start latency.

 ## 5. Conclusion